Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 3 -> 4
-Access the website with the link : http://natas4.natas.labs.overthewire.org .
+Access the website with the link : http://natas4.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas4
+username : natas4 <br>
-password : tKOcJIbzM4lTs8hbCmzn5Zr4434fGZQm
+password : tKOcJIbzM4lTs8hbCmzn5Zr4434fGZQm <br>

 This time, as we can read when we open the website, in order to view the password we need to appear as if we connected to this site coming from http://natas5.natas.labs.overthewire.org/ .